xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/samples/mpi/readme.md

 ```

 ## Create a pool

-Create your pool using the default settings (A pool named 'MultiInstanceSamplePool' with 3 small VMs):
+Create your pool:

 ```bash
 azure batch pool create --template pool.json
 ```
+The default settings in `pool.json` specify a pool named `MultiInstanceSamplePool` containing **3** **small** virtual machines.

-If you want to change the default values of the pool creation, you can create a JSON file to supply the parameters of your pool and run:
+If you want to change the default values of the pool creation, create a JSON file to supply the parameters of your pool and include it on your command line:

 ```bash
 azure batch pool create --template pool.json --parameters <your settings JSON file>